 Recipe Tips & Notes

-- The Toppings.
+Best Chili Toppings.
 My favorite toppings are fresh chopped herbs and spicy chili flakes.
 And hot sauce, of course!
 You have so many great chili topping options, though.
-Feel free to add a dollop of sour cream or crema, a few crunchy tortilla chips or strips, crackers or some cheese.
+Feel free to add a dollop of sour cream, crema, or Greek yogurt, a few crunchy tortilla chips or strips, crackers or some cheese.
+Freshen it up with a squeeze of fresh lime juice.
 Whatever you love!

 Try Some My Other Popular Chili Recipes